Opinion: Germany's new defense chief is done with Berlin sitting on the sidelines | DW | 22.10.2019

 Multiple considerations

 The defense minister, who has her eyes on succeeding Chancellor Angela Merkel, has now broken with that dithering tradition in suggesting a multinational security zone in northern Syria with German participation.
 For one thing, there was great skepticism that the US-brokered pause in fighting had really taken hold — and Kramp-Karrenbauer showed little interest in trying to bring the US back on board.
-The withdrawal of US troops from the region made Turkey's offensive possible in the first place.
-It appears this was for her the final straw in believing President Donald Trump could be relied on for coordinating foreign and security policy.
+The withdrawal of US troops from the region had made Turkey's offensive possible in the first place.
+It appears this was for her the final straw, taking away any remaining illusion that President Donald Trump could be relied on to coordinate foreign and security policy.

 Kramp-Karrenbauer made sure to remember to mention that she had conferred with Chancellor Angela Merkel on the matter.
 However, it's telling that the chancellor delegated such an important matter to the woman who followed her as the head of the conservative party.

 The policy announcement appears to be one the defense minister has long considered.
 "I've had enough hearing that we are concerned," she had said on Saturday during the party convention for her Bavarian allies, the CSU.
-This was clearly a reference to the German approach: expressing dismay at global conflict, but avoiding doing anything militarily about it.
+This was clearly a reference to the German approach: expressing dismay at global conflict, but avoiding doing anything about it militarily.

 Read more: Why Turkey wants a military assault on Syrian Kurds